 You may decide to pay your monthly Part D late enrollment penalty to Peoples Health by having it withdrawn directly from your checking account.
 We will continue to send a bill to you on a monthly basis.
 This bill will be for your monthly Part D late enrollment penalty for the month in which you receive the bill.
 For example, if you get a bill during the second week of June, this bill is for your Part D late enrollment penalty for June.
 We will withdraw the Part D late enrollment penalty from your checking account on the last day of each month.
 You also have the option to pay up to a year in advance.
-If you request to pay for the whole year in advance, the Part D late enrollment penalty for the year will be withdrawn from your checking account on the last day of the month after the request is made.
+If you request to pay for the whole year in advance, the Part D late enrollment penalty for the request is made.
 Contact member services for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for member services are printed on the back cover of this booklet.)